turingschool/career-development-curriculum-site/resources/interview_prep_resources.md

 * Describe a time when your team or company was undergoing some change.
 How did that impact you, and how did you adapt?
 * Tell me about the first job you’ve ever had.
 What did you do to learn the ropes?

-**Personal Growth & Self-Awareness Questions:**
-* What is an area of growth for you?
-* Tell me about a time you set a goal for yourself.
-How did you go about ensuring that you would meet your objective?
-* What’s hard about programming?
-* How do you deal with change?
-* What are some of your best professional/soft skills?
-* Describe your strengths.
-How have you seen these in practice as a developer?
-* Tell me about a time you failed.
-How did you deal with the situation?
-* What is your biggest weakness?
-* What is your greatest professional achievement so far?
-Why?
-* Where do you see yourself in 5 years?
-* How would your former boss/current classmates/instructors describe you?
-* When have you taken accountability for something even when it could have proven detrimental for you?
-* Describe a time when your team or company was undergoing some change.
-How did that impact you, and how did you adapt?
-* Tell me about the first job you’ve ever had.
-What did you do to learn the ropes?

 ### Practice

 * Schedule a mock behavioral interview with one of the following people: